Sometimes it seems as though your dog can (and will) eat anything–except his own food.

 This is only a partial list.
 There are, of course, other illnesses that can cause your dog to stop eating his food, so always consult with your veterinarian at the first sign of appetite loss.

 Now that that’s out of the way, here are some ninja tricks to help you get your dog to eat.

 10 Ways to Get Your Dog to Eat Dog Food Again

 First and foremost, check your dog’s food date to make sure it’s not passed its expiration date.
 Odds are, your dog won’t eat dry food if it’s spoiled, and who could blame him?

 Also, be sure to seal the bag, or use a pet food container so that it isn’t exposed to air and humidity.
 This will keep its taste fresher for a longer period of time.

 2. Pick Better Dog Food

 Is your dog’s food tasty?
-Obviously, for us humans, it is difficult to say.
-However, in order for your dog’s food to be truly appetizing, it should meet the following criteria:
+Obviously, for us humans, it’s difficult to say.
+However, there are some ingredients that can make your dog’s meals more appetizing.

-Dogs love the sweet taste of fruits, so it is very likely that your dog will prefer kibbles that include a few of them.
+Dogs love the sweet taste of fruits, so it’s very likely that your pup will prefer food that includes at least a few of them.
 Besides being delicious, fruits are also a quality source of vitamins, which can contribute to your dog’s overall health.